bordoley/reactive-js/packages/rx/docs/interfaces/observableoperatorlike.md

 # Interface: ObservableOperatorLike <**A, B**>

-A function which converts an ObservableLike<A> to an ObservableLike<B>
+A function which converts an ObservableLike<A> to an ObservableLike<B>.

 ## Type parameters